| Exam Name | ACT Aspire Early High School Practice Exam – 2026 Updated |

 Answer: B

-Rationale: Skimming allows readers to quickly identify main ideas by focusing on headings, topic sentences, and key phrases without reading every word.
+Rationale: Skimming allows readers to quickly identify main ideas by focusing on headings, topic sentences, and key phrases without reading every word. - In math, what does the y-intercept represent?

 A. Rate of change